Home » Blogs » ModeOne’s Patented SaaS Technology for Smartphone Data Collection Aligns with Individual Privacy Interests

 People believe they have a privacy interest in controlling their data to protect their personal information from being misused or exploited by others.
 Although federal law and SCOTUS have not weighed in on those matters, state laws, such as the California Consumer Privacy Act (CCPA), give individuals more control over the personal information businesses collect.
 In the international arena, Europe’s comprehensive privacy law, known as General Data Protection Regulation (GDPR), requires companies to ask in advance for some permissions to share data and gives individuals rights to access, delete, or control the use of that data.

 ModeOne’s truly remote, targeted smartphone collection technology and processes recognize individual privacy interests in their smartphone and generally their right to control their personal data.
-In fact, the company’s patented SaaS framework for data collection for litigation, compliance, and investigation purposes separates ModeOne from other technology and services providers who collect ALL smartphone data and claim to review only what is relevant to a matter using search parameters and date-range filters.
+In fact, the company’s patented SaaS framework for remote smartphone data collection for litigation, compliance, and investigation purposes separates ModeOne from other technology and services providers who collect ALL smartphone data and claim to review only what is relevant to a matter using search parameters and date-range filters.
 That’s the traditional, but not necessarily better way to collect data from mobile devices.
 Why not capture only the relevant data required from the smartphone and then review this limited subset of data?
 ModeOne asked and answered this question.

 The Danger of Over-Collecting Smartphone Data